-Arrangements with States or Territories for services of State or Territory officers
+106 Arrangements with States or Territories for services of State or Territory officers

-- 106.(1) The Governor-General may make arrangements with the Governor of a State for officers of the Public Service of that State to perform the duties and exercise the powers of inspectors under this Part. - (2) The Governor-General may make arrangements with the Administrator of a Territory for officers of the Public Service of that Territory to perform the duties and exercise the powers of inspectors under this Part. - (3) Arrangements may be made in accordance with section 78 of the Public Service Act 1922 for officers of the Public Service of a State or a Territory to perform the duties and exercise the powers of inspectors under this Part.
+- (1) The Governor-General may make arrangements with the Governor of a State for officers of the Public Service of that State to perform the duties and exercise the powers of inspectors under this Part. - (2) The Governor-General may make arrangements with the Administrator of a Territory for officers of the Public Service of that Territory to perform the duties and exercise the powers of inspectors under this Part.